Getting started with MONKEY

 Go to device update page

-Connecting up
+Connecting

 Connecting to mobile apps

-• It has a usable free version
+• It has a usable free version.

-• It’s relatively easy to get going with
+• It’s relatively easy to get going with.

-• You can control multiple instruments at once with MONKEY
+• You can control multiple instruments at once with MONKEY.

-• For more advanced users, it has depth
+• For more advanced users, it has depth.

 Check out N-Track Studio